To all our valued clients,

 Below is a list of standard measures that will be implemented for the foreseeable future.
 It might be necessary to adapt these slightly from session to session depending on each client’s needs, and we’ll always aim to be as accommodating as possible where we can.
 Please feel free to drop us an email if you have any questions.

 We’re getting ready to re-open the studio for next Tuesday 26th May, and we’re taking bookings now.
 For new clients, we’re conducting virtual tours and meetings over Zoom so if you’d like to take a look around the studio send us an email to set this up.

 We’ve missed you all and we can’t wait to get back in and make some wonderful (but socially-distanced!) music with you.

 Al, Loic and The Motor Museum

-- When entering or exiting the building at the main entrance, everybody must immediately wash their hands in the bathroom before proceeding further in to our out of the building.
+- When entering or exiting the building at the main entrance, everybody must immediately wash their hands in the bathroom or at the porch hand sanitising station before proceeding further in to our out of the building.